-We are divorce and family lawyers who care about our clients and work hard to obtain favorable outcomes for them.
+We are Miami divorce lawyers who care about our clients and work hard to obtain favorable outcomes for them.
 Our divorce and family lawyers have assisted clients with contested and uncontested divorce, custody and visitation (parenting plans), equitable distribution, alimony, high asset divorce, prenuptial agreements, marital agreements, child support, domestic violence, relocation, enforcement, issues related to members of the military and armed services, contempt, and modification issues.
 We regularly represent clients with divorce and family cases in Miami-Dade and Broward counties.
 When needed we have helped clients elsewhere throughout the state.
-Our law office is located just a block away from the Miami Family Law Courthouse, the Lawson E. Thomas Justice building.
+Our law office is located in downtown Miami just a block away from the Miami Family Law Courthouse, the Lawson E. Thomas Justice building and across the street from the Miami civil courthouse.

 Divorce and family law cases can be highly emotional and traumatic.
 You need a divorce and family lawyer who understands and can help.
 Marriage partners often do not know what the law provides for or requires of them.
 Court clerks and judges are not meant to give legal advice, only a lawyer should do so.
 Statutes and court rules must be strictly followed or you can loose your rights.
 You should consult with a divorce and family attorney to get answers to your questions as to your rights in a divorce, your children’s rights, your property rights and your rights and responsibilities resulting from the marriage.
 We can understand and analyze your unique situation to help you to make decisions in your best interest and the best interests of your family, and help you to try to achieve your goals.